• Skip to main content

 • All liquids, gels, pastes, and aerosols must be in a container of 3.4 ounces or smaller.

-• All liquids must be in a resealable quart-sized clear plastic bag that is removed from your carry-on during the TSA screening process.
+• All liquids must be in a resealable quart-sized clear plastic bag removed from your carry-on during the TSA screening process.

 • Special exceptions are in place for items such as medication, formula, breast milk, etc.